This syllabus has the following aims

 These tasks are to do with one of our modules.
 These modules are living documents that changes and react to development over time.
 This board includes all associated homework and challenges to do with our courses.

 - Workshop Development - here

-These tasks are one workshops that provide non-essential skills or experiences to our students.
+These tasks are one workshops that provide non-essential skills or experiences to our trainees.
 For example, modules in Mobile Application Development or Machine Learning.
-Once run, these modules are kept as a library for future students and volunteers to refer back to.
+Once run, these modules are kept as a library for future trainees and volunteers to refer back to.